 Plain Language

-Health facilities, clinics, physician offices, and group practice offices that use any AI or clinical decision support system for patient care must provide a comprehensive disclosure to every healthcare professional or other person who uses the tool or views its outputs.
-The disclosure must cover twelve categories of information: developer and funding details, intended use and patient population, out-of-scope risks and limitations, system inputs and output generation methods, training data characteristics including demographic representativeness and known biases, fairness processes, validation methodology, performance measures, ongoing maintenance plans, update and continued validation processes, a liability notice, and a notice that direct patient care workers may override the tool's output.
-The disclosure must be provided at the time of use, in plain language, linked to the patient's health record, and with sufficient time for the professional to make reasoned decisions about whether and how to use the tool.
+Health facilities, clinics, physician's offices, and group practices that use or deploy AI or clinical decision support systems in patient care must provide a comprehensive disclosure to any licensed health care professional or other person who uses the tool or views its outputs.
+The disclosure must cover twelve categories of information: developer identity and funding; intended use and patient population; out-of-scope uses and known risks; inputs and output generation methods; training data details including demographic representativeness and bias; validation processes; performance measures; ongoing maintenance and update procedures; a notice of health care entity and developer liability; and a notice that the worker may override the tool's output based on professional judgment.
+The disclosure must be provided at the time of tool use, in plain language, linked in the patient's health record, and with sufficient time for the professional to make informed decisions.
+This functions as a detailed model card requirement specific to health care AI tools, directed at the deploying health care entity rather than the AI developer.

 Statutory Text